loebi-ch/jquery-clock-timepicker/README.md

 The font family used to display the numbers.
 *default: 'Arial'*

+- **fonts.buttonFontFamily**
+The font family used for the "Cancel" and "OK" buttons on mobile devices.
+*default: 'Arial'*

+- **fonts.inputFontFamily**
+The font family used for the time indicator mobile devices.
+*default: 'Arial'*

 - **i18n.cancelButton**
 The name of the button to cancel the time change.
 Only displayed on mobile phones.
 *default: 'Cancel'*